Jackson Staxx Review

 Glide and Tracking

-This kayak takes a few extra strokes to get up to full speed and it will never be the fastest kayak on the water.
+The Staxx has an average length compared to other recreational kayaks we tested but is also among the widest out of the lineup, and it sports a relatively flat hull.
+This doesn't help it glide very fast and means it takes a few extra strokes to get up to full speed — this will never be the fastest kayak on the water.
 However, the wide design delivers stable tracking and helps keep this barge moving in the right direction.

 Stability

-The Jackson Staxx stood out as one of the very top performers in this important metric.
+The Staxx stood out as one of the very top performers in this important metric.
 Not only is this stable to sit on, but many users will find it easy to stand on this kayak, making it a good platform for casting a reel.
 Our (smaller) testers were literally jumping up and down on the Staxx without rocking the boat.

 Comfort